OpenTimestamps: A Step-by-Step Tutorial

 3. Loading the OTS Receipt/Proof From File

-4. Displaying the OTS Receipt/Proof Informations
+4. Displaying the OTS Receipt/Proof Information

 5. Upgrading the OTS Receipt/Proof

-To be upgraded to proof status, incomplete receipts require the assistance of the remote calendars used for timestamping: each calendar has to provide its attestation as path to a Bitcoin block header.
-Upgrading an OTS receipt adds the path(s) to the Bitcoin block header(s), making it a self-contained calendar-independent OTS proof.
+To be upgraded to proof status, incomplete receipts require the assistance of the remote calendars used for timestamping: each calendar has to provide its attestation as a path to a Bitcoin block header.
+Upgrading an OTS receipt adds the path(s) to the Bitcoin block header(s), making it a self-contained, calendar-independent OTS proof.

 Even proofs can be updated, if a calendar can add its attestation to the ones previously provided by other calendars.
 Of course, the earliest attestation is the most relevant: subsequent ones do not add relevant information.